Rationally connected threefolds with nef and bad anticanonical divisor: Anticanonical system without fixed part

 that the restriction morphism $H^0(\mathbb{P}(\mathcal{E}),\mathcal{O}_{\mathbb{P}(\mathcal{E})}(\xi))\to H^0(X,\mathcal{O}_X(H))$ is injective, hence surjective as $h^0(\mathbb{P}(\mathcal{E}),\mathcal{O}_{\mathbb{P}(\mathcal{E})}(\xi))=h^0(X,\mathcal{O}_X(H))$.

-Therefore, when we restrict the base locus $D_0$ of $|\xi|$ to $X$, we have But this implies that the base locus of $|H|$ on $X$ has a divisorial part, which contradicts the fact that $|H|$ is mobile on $X$. $\Box$ \end{enumerate}
+Therefore, when we restrict the base locus $D_0$ of $|\xi|$ to $X$, we have But this implies that the base locus of $|H|$ on $X$ has a divisorial part, which contradicts the fact that $|H|$ is mobile on $X$. \end{proof}